The Video Game Industry

 In Finland I visited Angry Birds maker Rovio and talked about what had led their industry to take off.
 The last five years has seen the Finnish games industry almost breaking the two-billion-euro turnover barrier, with more than 290 games companies established—companies that really help each other out.
 And there's a public funding base, which allows risk-sharing and private investment in the games business.
 In the UK they use tax incentives to recharge the game sector.
 What's important to note, especially for my electorate on the outskirts of Sydney, is that more than half the jobs in the UK sector are outside London and the south-east.
 They're spread across the country.
 New Zealand has a package.
 Canada has a world-leading package.
 There are models around the world of what we could be doing, but we're doing almost nothing.

 In 2013 Labor launched the $20 million Interactive Games Fund, but it was shut down by the Abbott government the following year.
 We took another policy to the last election with a similar commitment.
 Two committees of this parliament have recommended support for the sector, but they have largely been ignored.
 There's some support at some state levels—in South Australia, in Victoria and a little bit in Queensland.
 Who would benefit from the growth in this sector?
-It's not just the games creators but it's also the software solutions people, the designers, the publishers and the advertising businesses.
+It's not just the games creators but also the software solutions people, the designers, the publishers and the advertising businesses.